 Step into the past at Kirkstall Abbey

 Kirkstall Abbey might not be going anywhere – it has stood here in one form or another since 1152 – but it’s still something you should see as soon as possible.
 Whether you’re a history buff, fancy one of the regular events or just want to picnic in the shadow of an ancient abbey, it’s a definite highlight.
 It has been in ruins since King Henry VIII dissolved the monasteries, but remains a place full of stories and atmosphere.
 Stroll by the river, visit the old gatehouse and keep an eye out for film screenings and immersive events.

 Kirkstall Abbey, Abbey Road Leeds, West Yorkshire, LS5 3EH.

 Mull over modern art at The Hepworth

 You’re never too young or too old to appreciate modern art, and The Hepworth in Wakefield is home to a fabulous collection.
-The building itself, designed by David Chipperfield, is a thing of wonder, a striking contemporary edifice sat next to the canal and reflected in the water.
-Named after Wakefield-born artist and sculptor Barbara Hepworth, the gallery houses several of her own pieces, along with installations and exhibitions.
-Drop in to see important work from Martin Parr, Henry Moore and L.S.
+The building itself is a thing of wonder – a striking contemporary edifice sat next to the canal and reflected on the water.
+Named after Wakefield-born artist and sculptor Barbara Hepworth, the gallery houses several of her own pieces, along with various other exhibitions.
+Drop in to see work from Martin Parr, Henry Moore and L.S.
 Lowry.
 Gorgeous gardens also make it a place you need to put on your list.

-The Hepworth Wakefield, Gallery Walk, Wakefield, West Yorkshire, WF1 5AW.
-Take the Wakefield line.
+The Hepworth, Gallery Walk, Wakefield, West Yorkshire, WF1 5AW.